FilipaGo/home-4-us/README.md

 ## Redesign Goals

 Improve the website's navigation and build a responsive online shop that can help extend their customer base to other geographical areas, without investing in the rental of new spaces for physical shops.
-Above all, a design that keeps focus on the products and reflects the brand's values:
+Above all, a design that focus on the products and reflects the brand's values:

 * Modernity;
 * Simplicity;
-* Attention to detail;
+* Attention to detail.

 Bring Home4us' outdated website to the 21st century with a bold and edgy redesign that conveys a friendly, neighbourly and positive vibe!